 Judge Damayeva ruled that Kazikhanov, previously under house arrest, was to be detained immediately after the trial and kept in police custody until the decision comes into force.
-With his three-and-a-half-year term, to be served in a general-regime correctional colony, he becomes the first known person to be sentenced under the lengthened Criminal Code Article 282.2, Part 1 terms of imprisonment brought in by changes in February 2014.
+With his three-and-a-half-year term, to be served in a general-regime labour camp, he becomes the first known person to be sentenced under the lengthened Criminal Code Article 282.2, Part 1 terms of imprisonment brought in by changes in February 2014.

 Other changes to "extremism"-related Articles of the Criminal Code brought in at the same time make it easier for the state to obtain legal permission for surveillance techniques such as phone tapping (see F18News 11 February 2014 http://www.forum18.org/archive.php?article_id=1927).

 Despite avoiding imprisonment, Kudryashov and Melentyev will remain on probation for long periods – Kudryashov for two years (reduced by time spent in custody before the trial), Melentyev for one year and 10 months - despite a sentence of one year and eight months, but also reduced by the length of his pre-trial detention.

 During this time, they cannot leave the city of Ulyanovsk or change their places of residence without informing the state authorities responsible for monitoring those with suspended sentences.
 Until the court decision comes into force, both remain under travel restrictions.

 Apart from Kudryashov's and Melentyev's mobile phones, which are to be returned to them, all confiscated belongings (including books and computer equipment) will remain in police custody until Allakhverdiyev has been found and tried.